Should I Take A Lump-Sum Workers’ Comp Settlement?

 Additionally, you may be entitled to receive extended benefits (partial benefits) if you are unable to return to work before full workers’ comp benefits run out.

 In this case, however, you will be required to see an approved physician every six months to assess your ability to return to work.
 If you are deemed able to return to work, the insurance company will move to discontinue your benefits.

 If you feel that you will be able to return to work soon, a calculation must be made to determine if a settlement is right in your case.
 It very well may be the right decision to take the settlement.

 Will Your Condition Get Worse?

-Your preferred physician and our experienced workers' comp attorneys will help you make this determination.
-If you become permanently or totally disabled due to your work injury or illness, you would be entitled to two-thirds of your average weekly wages and injury-related medical expense compensation for life.
+Your preferred physician and our experienced workers’ comp attorneys will help you make this determination.
+If you become permanently disabled due to your work injury or illness, you would be entitled to two-thirds of your average weekly wages and injury-related medical expense compensation for life.
 Additionally, you will be eligible for cost of living adjustments and other possible compensation eventually.